-Hip pain in active individuals is a common presenting complaint for health professionals.
+Hip pain in active individuals is a common presenting complaint at our Melbourne sports chiropractic clinic.
 When describing their hip pain patients often have a broad description covering the lower back, lateral hip and groin.
 It is therefore pertinent to understand where their pain is really coming from.
 In the case of true intra-articular hip pain (pain from within the joint), groin pain is a strong indicator of hip pathology.
 One of the more common causes of hip/groin pain in active individuals is femoroacetabular impingement (FAI) which is of clinical importance due to its association with hip osteoarthritis (OA).

 What is FAI?

 In simple terms FAI is an abnormality of the femur head and/or acetabulum (ball and socket of the hip joint); resulting in abhorrent contact between the femur head and acetabulum leading to cartilage and bone pathologies.
 The bony abnormalities are referred to as cam (femur) and pincer (acetabulum) morphology which represent additional bone formation on either the femur head/neck junction or acetabular rim (over-coverage).
 Both of these morphological changes occur widely in the general population and can occur independent of each other or together (mixed).
 The resultant impact of these bony overgrowths may then impinge onto the articular (joint) surfaces during more extreme ranges of motion resulting in direct insult to the labrum and articular cartilage.